Cylindropuntia imbricata: Description

 The above-ground part consists of much-branched cylindrical stems, the end joints being about 3 cm in diameter.
 The joints, unlike those of some chollas, are hard to detach.
 The stems are highly tubercular (lumpy) with a pattern of long oval lumps.
 A typical height is about 1 m, but exceptionally it can grow to 4.6 m with a "trunk" diameter of 25 cm.
 The width is often similar to or somewhat greater than the height.
 The stems are armed with clusters of up to about 10 red to pink spines, which may be 3 cm long and are barbed and sharp enough to easily penetrate leather gardening gloves.
 The stems and fruits also have many spines or "glochids" about 1 mm long that can detach and stick in the skin.

 There are two kinds of stems or "cladodes": long plagiotropic, bearing flowers at the ends and falling off after a few years, and long orthotropic, primarily serving for support and transport and staying on the plant.
 Plagiotropic stems grow in a star- or crown-like pattern around a central orthotropic stem.

 This species blooms in late spring or early summer.
 The flowers are purple or magenta, rarely rose-pink, about 5 cm wide.
 The fruits are yellowish, tubercular like the stems, and shaped something like the frustum of a cone, with a hollow at the wide end where the flower fell off; they are often mistaken for flowers.
 The plant retains them all winter.
-They are dry and not tasty, though the Indians of Arizona and New Mexico are said to have eaten them.
+They are dry and bland, though the Indians of Arizona and New Mexico are said to have eaten them.

 In addition to sexual reproduction, the tree cholla reproduces when stem joints fall to the ground and take root.
 Thus, this species spreads, and its spread is hard to control, especially where animals defecate seeds and carry stem joints stuck to their hide some distance from the parent plant.
 (Some cows, "cholla eaters", learn to eat cholla fruits despite the pain.)
 "Waves of invasion" typically occur four or five years after drought combined with grazing, probably because this combination exposes soil on which the stem joints can take root.

+Taxonomy

+Cylindropuntia imbricata was scientifically described as Cereus imbricatus by the botanist Adrian Hardy Haworth in 1821.
+Augustin Pyramus de Candolle moved it to Opuntia in 1828 and Joseph Paxton published it in Echinocactus in 1840.
+It was given its accepted placement in Cylindropuntia in 1930 by Frederik Marcus Knuth.